-- 1. To receive and adopt the Directors' report and accounts for the year ended 31 December 2021 together with the Independent Auditor's Report thereon (the "2021 Report and Accounts"). - 2.
-To approve the Company's dividend policy with regard to quarterly payments as set out on page 20 of the Report and Accounts 2021. - 3.
-To approve the Directors' Remuneration Report for the year ended 31 December 2021 set out on pages 41 to 42 of the 2021 Report and Accounts. - 4.
-To re-appoint PricewaterhouseCoopers LLP as auditor to European Assets Trust PLC, to hold office from the conclusion of the meeting until the conclusion of the next general meeting at which accounts are laid before the Company. - 5.
-To authorise the Audit and Risk Committee to determine the remuneration of the auditor. - 6.
-To re-appoint Jack Perry to the Board of European Assets Trust PLC. - 7.
-To re-appoint Julia Bond to the Board of European Assets Trust PLC. - 8.
-To re-appoint Stuart Paterson to the Board of European Assets Trust PLC. - 9.
-To re-appoint Martin Breuer to the Board of European Assets Trust PLC. - 10.
-To re-appoint Pui Kei Yuen to the Board of European Assets Trust PLC. - 11.
-That, in accordance with section 551 of the Companies Act 2006 (the "Act"), the Directors be and they are hereby generally and unconditionally authorised to allot shares in the Company to an aggregate nominal amount of £3,600,692 equal to 10 per cent of the total issued share capital of the Company as at 17 March 2022.
-Unless previously varied, revoked or renewed, this authority shall expire at the conclusion of the Annual General Meeting of the Company in 2023, save that the Company may, before the expiry of any authority contained in this resolution, make an offer or agreement which would or might require shares to be allotted or rights to be granted after such expiry and the Directors may allot shares or grant rights in pursuance of such offer or agreement as if the authority conferred hereby had not expired.
+- To receive and adopt the Directors' report and accounts for the year ended 31 December 2022 together with the Independent Auditor's Report thereon (the "2022 Report and Accounts"). - To approve the Company's dividend policy with regard to quarterly payments as set out on page 20 of the Report and Accounts 2022.
+2. - 3.
+To approve the Directors' Remuneration Policy set out on page 41 of the 2022 Report and Accounts. - 4.
+To approve the Directors' Remuneration Report for the year ended 31 December 2022 set out on pages 41 to 42 of the 2022 Report and Accounts. - To re-appoint PricewaterhouseCoopers LLP as auditor to European Assets Trust PLC, to hold office from the conclusion of the meeting 5. until the conclusion of the next general meeting at which accounts are laid before the Company. - To authorise the Audit and Risk Committee to determine the remuneration of the auditor.
+6. - 7.
+To re-elect Jack Perry to the Board of European Assets Trust PLC. - 8.
+To re-elect Julia Bond to the Board of European Assets Trust PLC. - 9.
+To re-elect Stuart Paterson to the Board of European Assets Trust PLC. - 10.
+To re-elect Martin Breuer to the Board of European Assets Trust PLC. - 11.
+To re-elect Pui Kei Yuen to the Board of European Assets Trust PLC. - 12.
+That the amendments proposed to the Company's investment policy, as struck out and highlighted in bold and red below, be and are hereby approved with effect from 1 June 2023: - The first paragraph under the heading "Investment Policy and Strategy" is amended as follows: "The investment policy seeks investments in quoted small and medium-sized companies in Europe, excluding the United Kingdom, defined as those with a market capitalisation below that of the largest company in the benchmark index adopted by the Company from time to time, for this purpose currently the MSCI Europe Ex UK SMID Cap Index EMIX Smaller European Companies (ex UK) Index:" - 13.
+That, in accordance with section 551 of the Companies Act 2006 (the "Act"), the Directors be and they are hereby generally and unconditionally authorised to allot shares in the Company to an aggregate nominal amount of £3,600,692 equal to 10 per cent of the total issued share capital of the Company as at 27 March 2023.
+Unless previously varied, revoked or renewed, this authority shall expire at the conclusion of the Annual General Meeting of the Company in 2024, save that the Company may, before the expiry of any authority contained in this resolution, make an offer or agreement which would or might require shares to be allotted or rights to be granted after such expiry and the Directors may allot shares or grant rights in pursuance of such offer or agreement as if the authority conferred hereby had not expired.
 This authority is in substitution for all previous unexercised authorities conferred on the Directors in accordance with section 551 of the Act.